 Drawing on paper, using only a pen or a pencil, you will get used to designing logos only in black and white.
 This will allow you to focus on the shapes, which will compose the message you want to convey.

-Even if it seems strange to you, I strongly recommend sending the first drafts of the logo design in black and white to the customer, because as mentioned, the customer will be able to focus on the choice based on the logo, not on the color.
+Even if it seems strange to you, I strongly recommend sending the first drafts of the logo design in black and white to the customer, because as mentioned, the customer will be able to focus on the choice based on the logo, not on the colour.

-The choice of color can be made later, when the customer has approved one of the drafts, and then you can be sure that the first phase of design of your logo design is completed.
+The choice of colour can be made later, when the customer has approved one of the drafts, and then you can be sure that the first phase of design of your logo design is completed.

 Now you have a design logo, you know what the customer likes, he confirmed the draft, and you can then proceed with the creation of the logo in vector!